Help us understand our audience.

 Implementation process

-• Launching the Financial Empowerment Center: To address the growing barriers to higher education and upward mobility, the City of Lansing is awarded a grant from the CFE Fund to launch an evidence-based Financial Empowerment Center.
+• Launching the Financial Empowerment Center: To address the growing barriers to higher education and upward mobility, the City of Lansing’s Office of Financial Empowerment is awarded a grant from the CFE Fund to launch an evidence-based Financial Empowerment Center program.
 The grant is for three years and comes with $1.5 million in start-up funding.

 How was the approach funded?

-• Launching the FEC and OFE: In 2013, the CFE Fund awarded the City of Lansing a 3-year, $1.5 million grant to launch the Financial Empowerment Center (and its parent agency, the Office of Financial Empowerment).
-When the grant period ended, the FEC had some funds left over to continue operations and ultimately secured $60,000 in City of Lansing funding to continue operations in Year 4 (2016).
-The CFE Fund continues to provide the Lansing FEC with free access to its financial empowerment counseling software.
+• Launching with philanthropic support: In 2013, the CFE Fund awarded the City of Lansing a 3-year, $1.5 million grant to launch the Office of Financial Empowerment and its first program, the Financial Empowerment Center.
+When the grant period ended, the OFE combined remaining funds from the grant with a new $60,000 investment from the City of Lansing to continue operations into its fourth year.
+The CFE Fund continues to provide the Lansing OFE with free access to its financial empowerment counseling software.

-• Operations and staff: Today, the OFE funds its operations and personnel with roughly $1.2 million, about $630,000 of which is dedicated toward the FEC and Lansing SAVE.
-Those funds come from Lansing General Fund allocations and HUD CDBG grants.
-The office currently employs three full-time administrators, including the director, an operations specialist, and an Offender Success program specialist.
-The FEC also employs three full-time financial empowerment coaches.
+• Continuing operations with city funding: Today, the OFE funds its operations and personnel with roughly $1.2 million per year, about $630,000 of which is dedicated toward the FEC and Lansing SAVE.
+Those funds come from Lansing General Fund allocations and HUD Community Development Block Grant funds.
+The office currently employs four full-time staff, with three additional positions planned for 2024.

 • BOLD Lansing and What Works Cities: As part of Results for America’s What Works Cities Economic Mobility Initiative, BOLD Lansing received roughly $125,000 in flexible funding to launch and advertise the program.
 The program used the funding to hire a local designer (Redhead Design) to build, rename, and rebrand the website.
 It contracted with Public Sector Consultants to provide back-end administrative support, marketing, and to develop a governance and sustainability plan.
 BOLD Lansing also receives pro bono technical assistance from the Behavioral Insights Team as part of the Initiative.